Web Conventions Definition:

 - Red is for error – Don’t use red or pink as a font colour because red is strongly associated with error messages and mistakes.
 Pink can easily be perceived as red depending upon the background (e.g. saturated dark blue).
 This pre-dates the internet of course as many generations of school children and students have become accustomed to teachers correcting mistakes with red pen.

 How confusing is this?
 The website partycasino.com uses a pink font for links.
-Together with the low contrast text the use of the colour pink for links is very distracting and rings alarm bells in the user’s brain.
+Together with the low contrast text the use of the colour pink for links is distracting and rings alarm bells in the user’s brain.
+The pink looks like red on a saturated dark blue background.

 Conversion marketing – Glossary of Conversion Marketing.